mhizterkeyz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all the lines in the file /etc/passwd that do not contain the pattern “bin” => 17-hidethisword Display all lines of the file /etc/ssh/sshd_config starting with a letter => 18-letteronly Replace all characters A and c from input to Z and e respectively => 19-AZ
+Display all the lines in the file /etc/passwd that do not contain the pattern “bin” => 17-hidethisword Display all lines of the file /etc/ssh/sshd_config starting with a letter => 18-letteronly Replace all characters A and c from input to Z and e respectively => 19-AZ Create a script that removes all letters c and C from input => 20-hiago